After working in run specialty for so long, one of the most common questions is: “Does Alternating Running Shoes Benefit

 The short answer is, you don’t need anything…

 But this post isn’t about the short answer.

 Alternating running shoes can benefit your running.
 It doesn’t matter if you are training for a 5k to those training for a marathon or even ultra marathon.

-Keep in mind, your rate of injury does go up if you alternate the wrong types of shoes.
-Every shoe is made for a different foot type and if you alternate the wrong shoes (for your feet) then you will get injured.
+Keep in mind, your rate of injury does go up if you don’t alternate the right running shoes.
+Every running shoe is made for a different foot type and if you alternate the wrong shoes (for your feet), then you will get injured.
 You can learn more about running shoes in my ebook.

-There are very few situations you should rotate a stable and neutral shoe together.
-Make sure that the shoes you’ve chosen are correct for your particular gait and feet.
-Every shoe is good for someone but there is no “best shoe”.
+There are very few situations you should rotate a stable and neutral running shoe together.
+Make sure that the running shoes you’ve chosen are correct for your particular gait and feet.
+Every shoe is good for someone, but there is no “best shoe.”
 I cannot stress how important it is to go to your local Running Store and get your feet analyzed.

-Well yes, having two pairs of shoes means you use the shoe less frequently but it also means your shoe have time to recover and bounce back from each run.
+Well yes, having two pairs of running shoes means you use the shoe less frequently, but it also means your shoe have time to recover and bounce back from each run.
 Shoes need recovery too?
 With every run, the technology in your running shoe compresses a little bit.
 By allowing the shoe to sit for a day, it will recover minutely.

 So why does alternating running shoes extend the life of the running shoe?
 If you give shoes 1-2 days to “recover,” the materials in the midsole don’t continuously compress.
 Like a sponge, they fluff or bounce back closer to their original state.

 It does naturally cost more to buy two shoes; you are getting more for your money.
 Always ask your running store if they give a discount for buying two shoes, we do where I work

 Different Running Shoes are Made for Different Things: